Malaysia votes in general election, Anwar expected to lead tight race | Politics

 If Anwar should clinch the top job, it would cap a remarkable journey for a politician who in 25 years has gone from heir apparent to the premiership to a political prisoner convicted of sodomy to the country's leading opposition figure.
 But rival coalitions could cobble together a coalition even if Anwar gets the most votes, and the race is fluid as opinion polls show a significant number of undecided voters.

-"I don't think it is possible for any coalition to win on their own," said Sivamurugan Pandian, political analyst at Malaysia Science University.
-"Somehow they will have to work with others."
-New parties are splitting the vote and there are a significant number of new voters, he said.
+"Right now, I think things are looking good and we are cautiously confident," Anwar told reporters after casting his vote in the state of Penang.
+Ismail said his coalition was targeting a simple majority, but would be open to working with others if it failed to do so.
+His incumbent administration includes Muhyiddin's alliance, though they are contesting the election separately.

+Malaysia's 21.1 million eligible voters, including 5 million new ones, will choose 222 lawmakers for the lower house of parliament.
+The top issues are the economic outlook and rising inflation, along with corruption as several leaders from the incumbent Barisan Nasional coalition face graft accusations.
+Malaysians are also frustrated with the political instability that they think has taken politicians' focus off economic development.

+"I hope there's a change in the government," Ismat Abdul Rauf, a 64-year-old retiree, told Reuters.
+"There are many issues that need to be addressed - the economy, the wealth of the country, the people who did wrongdoing who are not being prosecuted."
+'FOUGHT ALL THESE YEARS'

 Anwar's bloc is multiethnic, while the other two prioritise the interests of the ethnic-Malay Muslim majority.
 Muhyiddin's bloc includes an Islamist party that has touted shariah law.
-'FOUGHT ALL THESE YEARS'

-Malaysia's 21.1 million eligible voters, including 5 million new ones, will choose 222 lawmakers for the lower house of parliament.
-The top issues are the economic outlook and rising inflation.
-Many Malaysians are frustrated with the political instability that they think has taken politicians' focus off economic development.
+Opinion polls showed Anwar leading the race.
+His more than two decades as an opposition figure have included nine years in jail for sodomy and corruption, charges he says were politically motivated.

-"The fact that he has fought all these years to be where he is today and seeing all the other prime ministers bringing down Malaysia, he deserves a chance for all that he's gone through," she said.
-(Additional reporting by Mei Mei Chu, Ebrahim Harris and Hasnoor Hussain; Writing by A. Ananthalakshmi; Editing by William Mallard)
+(Additional reporting by Mei Mei Chu, Ebrahim Harris, Ha Minh Nguyen and Hasnoor Hussain; Writing by A. Ananthalakshmi; Editing by William Mallard & Simon Cameron-Moore)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)